jefferya/dspace_api_tools/README.md

 Given that ETDs (Theses, etc.) will be migrated at a later date, adjustments to the audit export script have been implemented to allow partial exports.
 The process will be similar to the above but:

 * only a subset of DSpace will be exported
-* extract the Theses from the Jupiter export
+* extract the ETDs from the Jupiter export
 * use the above to source files for the audit with the rest of the audit process proceeding as before

 The optional ways to export a subset of Item or Bitstream metadata